accessibilitywars/zaw2/content/builds/alac-condi-specter.md

 16. W7 Sabir - Try not to blindly {{ skill(id="13006") }} into the red tornado.

 #### Consider an alternative build for
-1. W2 Slothasor - This build does not perform well on Slothasor as bleeding resets when he sleeps.
+1. W2 Slothasor - This build does not perform well on Slothasor as conditions reset when he sleeps.
 Bringing a power option is recommended but this is not a strict contraindication.
 2. W3 Keep Construct - Bringing a power option is recommended but this is not a strict contraindication.
 3. W3 Xera - Bringing a power option is recommended but this is not a strict contraindication.
 4. W6 Conjured Amalgamate - Bringing a power option is recommended.